1972 American League Championship Series: Overview

 With the bases loaded, Norm Cash walked, forcing in the tying run.
-The A's infield and outfield were positioned shallow for a play at the plate; Jim Northrup hit a deep fly ball off Dave Hamilton to drive in the winning run.
+The Athletics' infield and outfield were positioned shallow for a play at the plate; Jim Northrup hit a deep fly ball off Dave Hamilton to drive in the winning run.

-In Game 5, the starting pitchers were Blue Moon Odom of the A's and Woodie Fryman of the Tigers.
+In Game 5, the starting pitchers were Blue Moon Odom of the Athletics and Woodie Fryman of the Tigers.
 In the second inning on a double steal, center fielder and cleanup hitter Reggie Jackson scored from third base, but was injured and was out for the season.
 After two innings, the game was 1–1.
 But by the fourth, it was clear runs wouldn't come easy, so when George Hendrick scored on a Gene Tenace RBI single, the Tigers knew they were in trouble.
 By the ninth inning, Odom and Vida Blue had combined to pitch seven scoreless innings.
-With the A's up 2–1, it came down to the bottom of the ninth, as the Tigers faced Blue.
+With the Athletics up 2–1, it came down to the bottom of the ninth, as the Tigers faced Blue.
 Norm Cash singled, but that was it as Tony Taylor flied to center for the final out.
-Odom got the win, Blue got the save, and the A's were a World Series team for the first time in Oakland, and won the first of three straight American League pennants.
+Odom got the win, Blue got the save, and the Athletics were a World Series team for the first time in Oakland, and won the first of three straight American League pennants.

-It was twelve years until Detroit returned to the postseason, when they won the 1984 World Series in five games.
+This would be the Tigers’ last postseason appearance for 12 years, when Detroit would win 104 games and advance to the postseason, where they would eventually win the 1984 World Series.

-Since this 1972 ALCS, the Tigers and Athletics have met three times in the postseason, with Detroit winning all three: a four-game sweep in 2006, and winning a pair of decisive fifth games in Oakland in 2012 and 2013.
+The Tigers and Athletics have since met three times in the postseason, with Detroit winning all three: a four-game sweep in the 2006 ALCS, and winning a pair of decisive 5-game Division Series in 2012 and 2013.